cdessole/TensorFlow.js-Transfer-Learning-Image-Classifier/README.md

 This project uses the WebCam to predict 4 different classes.
 To train the model you should hit the button when the object of the corresponding category appears on camera.

-After enough images samples for each category, your model will predict accurately the object shown on camera.
+After enough image samples for each category, your model will predict accurately the object shown on camera.

 ## Steps